connexcs/docs/docs/customer/customer.md

 Individual customer cards open once you click them by name from the Customer Managment screen.
 The following sections detail the tabs lined up on the left side of the customer card, starting at the top.

 ### Main
-In the **Main** tab, users can view and add customer contacts, block internal numbers, and see summaries of calls live, daily, and monthly formats.
+In the **Main** tab, users can view customer details (Status, Balance, Debit Limit, and Current in use Channels), manage Customer Contacts, block internal numbers, and see summaries of calls live, daily, and monthly formats.

-![alt text][main-tab]
+#### Quick View
+This shows a quick summary of the Status, Balance, Debit Limit, and Current in use Channels

+#### Change Password
+To reset a Contact password:
+1. Click the small "key" icon to the right of the Contact
+2. Select to "Auto Generate & Email Password" or enter it manually
+3. Save

+#### Internal Number Block
+Used to assign internal customer number ranges which can be used for fuctions such as SIP authentication
+1. Click "+" button
+2. Number block will be assigned

+!!! note The Number range parameters must be defined before an Internal Number Block ca be assigned.

+#### Summary
+Summaries of calls in Live, Daily, and Monthly Formats, all in UTC.

 ### Contacts
 **Contacts** are found in the top-left section of the customer card screen.
 It shows an overview of contacts associated with the account.

 To add new contact:

 1. Click **Management** > **Customers**.
 2. Select a customer from the list.
 3. Press the **`+`** button to the right of the word **Contacts**.
 4. Enter the contact name and their login email address.
 5. Check the **Auto Generate Password** box to have a password generated online and sent via email.
 Unchecking the box will let you manually set the password.
 6. You may enter any information on **public** notes.
 These notes will be displayed on the customer portal when logged in.
 Private notes will display in the control panel.
+!!! warning DO NOT save passwords in either of the notes field in the Cotact Details.
 7. Click **`Save`**.

 ![alt text][contacts-2]
+![alt text][main-tab]
+!!! note Check in the Customer Details to confirm the Mobile and Email have been verified.
+You can modify these in the contact or the customer can do this in the Customer Portal.

 ### Authentication